es098712/Columbia-President-Emails/README.md

 📄 This project is licensed under [CC BY-NC-ND 4.0](LICENSE).
 Feel free to cite, analyze, or use the material for academic and journalistic purposes.
 Modifications or commercial use are not permitted.

----

-## Citation

-If you use this analysis in your own work, please cite it as:

-> "Columbia President Emails: Content and Readability Analysis."
-2025.
-GitHub Repository.